mobizt/Firebase-ESP8266/src/README.md

 param **`dataObj`** - Firebase Data Object to hold data and instances.

-param **`path`** - Database path which the array is being read.
+param **`path`** - Database path in which the array is being read.

-return - **`Boolean`** type status indicates the success of operation.
+return - **`Boolean`** type status indicates the success of the operation.

-Call [FirebaseData object].dataType to determine what type of data that successfully stores in database.
+Call [FirebaseData object].dataType to determine what type of data successfully stores in the database.

-Call [FirebaseData object].jsonArray will return the pointer to FirebaseJsonArray object contains array value of payload returned from server.
+Call [FirebaseData object].jsonArray will return the pointer to FirebaseJsonArray object contains array value of the payload returned from the the server.

-If the type of payload returned from server is not array, the array element in [FirebaseData object].jsonArray will be empty.
+If the type of payload returned from the server is not an array, the array element in [FirebaseData object].jsonArray will be empty.

 ```C++